Life at Templewood

 Before starting at Templewood, you will have had the opportunity to attend an Induction meeting (Nursery & Reception parents) or may have had a meeting with a member of the Senior Leadership Team.
 To limit the amount of paperwork distributed during these meetings, we have created an area where all documentation is available for you to access in your own time.

 DROP OFF AND COLLECTION (all pupils)

 In order to ensure that all children are safe in school, all pedestrians must enter the school site via the pedestrian gates.

 Please ensure a responsible adult is with all EYFS and Key Stage 1 pupils on the playground before school and for collection.
-Nursery parents can access the school via the Infants gate and through the Key Stage 1 playground, around the Reception classroom and up the pathway to the Nursery building.
+Nursery parents can access the school via the Infants gate (to the left of main school gate) and through the Key Stage 1 playground, around the Reception classroom and up the pathway to the Nursery building.

 Dogs are permitted on site if they are on a lead at all times and any dog waste is removed immediately.

 If a parent is running late and unable to collect at school pick up time they will need to report to the school office to collect their child.
 In an emergency where the responsible adult is unable to arrive on time they should telephone the school with the name of another adult from their data collection sheet.